Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Vidriera, Shutterstock

 The Mountain Chorus Frog has a range that covers eastern and southern Kentucky.
-They are not usually found in water, preferring woodlands instead.
+It’s not usually found in water, preferring woodlands instead.

 5. Eastern Narrow Mouth Toad